gregsandell/todo-fastapi/README.md

 * The backend is a python/FastAPI app
   * The backend code is in the `/backend` folder.
 * The frontend app is a simple **TO DO** app
+* The data is persisted in the backend with FastAPI's built-in Sqlite3 database
-* The code layout/styling is from [semantic-ui-react](https://react.semantic-ui.com/)
+* The UI layout/styling uses [semantic-ui-react](https://react.semantic-ui.com/)

 ## Assumptions: